 Anti-convulsant (it can stop seizures)

 Neuroprotective agent (it can protect the brain from damage)

 THC and CBD Together

-Besides the aforementioned ability of CBD to counteract THC’s euphoric effects, science points to strains (and cannabis-derived medication) containing both CBD and THC being more effective in general.
+Besides the aforementioned ability of CBD to possibly counteract THC’s euphoric effects, anecdotal evidence in research suggests that strains containing both CBD and THC as being more effective in general.
 It seems these two cannabinoids play very nicely together.